Well-posedness and Finite Element Approximations for Elliptic SPDEs with Gaussian Noises: Introduction

-When $\br=0$, $\HH^0:=\HH$ is the space of square integrable functions on $\OOO$, whose inner product and norm are denoted by $(\cdot,\cdot)$ and $\|\cdot\|$, respectively.
-We also use $\HH^1_0$ (resp., $\HH_0$) to denote the subspace of $\HH^1$ (resp., $\HH$) whose elements vanish on $\partial \OOO$.
-For $s\in \R$, we use $(\dot\HH^s,\|\cdot\|_s)$ to denote the interpolation space
+When $r=0$, $\hh^0:=\hh$ is the space of square integrable functions on $\OOO$, whose inner product and norm are denoted by $(\cdot,\cdot)$ and $\|\cdot\|$, respectively.
+We also use $\hh^1_0$ (resp., $\hh_0$) to denote the subspace of $\hh^1$ (resp., $\hh$) whose elements vanish on $\partial \OOO$.
+For $s\in \rr$, we use $(\dot\hh^s,\|\cdot\|_s)$ to denote the interpolation space

-where $\{(\lambda_k,\varphi_k)\}_{k\in \N_+}$ is an eigensystem of the negative Dirichlet Laplacian.
-When $\bs\in \N$, it is known (see e.g. \cite{Tho06}, Lemma 3.1) that $\dot\HH^\bs$ coincides with the usual Sobolev space $\HH^\bs$ with additional boundary conditions.
-We denote by $C$ a genetic positive constants which is independent of the number of spectral truncation terms and the mesh size of finite element triangulations and may differ from one place to another.
+where $\{(\lambda_k,\varphi_k)\}_{k\in \nn_+}$ is an eigensystem of the negative Dirichlet Laplacian.
+When $\bs\in \nn$, it is known (see e.g. \cite{Tho06}, Lemma 3.1) that $\dot\hh^\bs$ coincides with the usual Sobolev space $\hh^\bs$ with additional boundary conditions.
+In the rest of the paper, we will denote by $C$ a generic positive constant which is independent of the number of spectral truncation terms and the mesh size of finite element triangulations and may differ from one place to another.